A Guide to Cleaning Quartz Worktops

 Can You Use Bleach on Quartz Worktops?

-No, bleach can damage the surface.
-Instead, use a mild detergent and water.
+No, bleach can damage the surface of quartz.
+Instead, you can use mild detergent and water.

 Do Quartz Worktops Need Sealing?

-Quartz is non-porous and highly durable, so it does not require sealing like natural stone worktops.
+Quartz is non-porous and very durable, therefore it does not require sealing like natural stone worktops.

 2. Using Harsh Chemicals

-Avoid harsh chemicals that can harm the surface.
-Opt for mild soap and water for cleaning.
+Do not use harsh or abrasive chemicals that can negatively affect the surface.
+Opt for mild soap and water when cleaning instead.

-Always dry your worktop after cleaning to prevent water damage and preserve its shine.
+Do not forget to dry your quartz worktop after you finish cleaning it.
+Water can damage quartz and remove its shine.

 Benefits of Quartz Worktops

-As top specialists in quartz worktop installation, we ensure a meticulous and precise process.
-Here’s what you can expect during the installation of your quartz worktop:
+We are specialists in the field of quartz worktop installation, and we follow a scrupulous and precise installation process.
+Here is what you can expect when installing your quartz worktop.

-For the best results with your quartz worktops, professional installation is strongly recommended.
-Our skilled team has the expertise to deliver a flawless finish, utilizing advanced tools and equipment to achieve smooth cuts, precise leveling, and secure attachment.
+For the best performance from your quartz worktops, we strongly advise professional installation.
+Our qualified installation team has the know-how to get a consistently smooth finish using advanced tools and equipment to produce smooth cutting and ensure proper leveling support and secure fastenings.

 Making the Final Decision